-I did not go to the "cemetery of turtles", popularized by Cousteau's film (I mentioned in a previous post), where we can see whitish skulls and shells on a sandy bottom.
+I didn't go as far as the "turtle graveyard", popularized by Cousteau's film (I was talking about the "turtle graveyard"). in a previous post), where we can see whitish skulls and shells on a sandy bottom.
 To access it, it is necessary to sink in casings at the bottom of the cave.
 The unfortunate turtles foolishly lost their lives and died there, asphyxiated because they could not find the way to the surface to breathe ...

 The panel adorned with a skull at the entrance of the cavern and seen at the beginning of my video is there to remind the intrepid tempted to improvise speleologists underwater, that some humans too have already perished at the inside ...

 To explore the Sipadan Cave further down to the turtle cemetery, you have to plan things in advance, with a serious guide who knows the place.
 And then, of course, feel attack for an underground dive.

 To give you an idea of what it looks like, I put below a video of another diver, found on YouTube :

 I admit, it did not tempt me too much.
 I already do not like land caves.
 So I do not think it's my thing, to go bubble in casings where we can not see the surface anymore ...